 The Three Interdependent Dimensions of Our Relationships

-1) The dimension of attachment: attachment is a framework that underlies all intimate connection even if we are not aware of it.
+1) The dimension of attachment: attachment is a framework that underlies all intimate connections even if we are not aware of it.
 Most of us aren’t.
-It is a term more used by psychologists, therapists and people working with infants than the general public and many people don’t know anything about it.
+It is a term more used by psychologists, therapists, and people working with infants than the general public, and many people don’t know anything about it.

 Attachment means that we look at important connections through a lens that asks questions like, “Am I important to you?” or “Do you really care about me?” or “Am I enough for you?” etc.